Compile to Compress: Boosting Formal Theorem Provers by Compiler Outputs: Boosting Lean Provers with a Markovian Refining Process

 To populate the ``thought'' component $t$ in the response, we use Claude-3.7-Sonnet to analyze compiler errors and generate a detailed refinement plan that leads from the failed proof to the correct solution.
 Our training dataset is sourced from Goedel-LM/Goedel-Pset-v1 \cite{lin2025goedelproverfrontiermodelopensource}, and details of our dataset construction and employed prompts are reported in Appendix~\ref{app:prompts}.

 Our proposed data synthesis pipeline is hallucination-free and cost-effective.
 All corrected solutions are validated by the Lean compiler, and the refinement data is derived directly from the failures of the prover itself.
-Fine-tuning the prover on this collected refinement data enables it to reliably repair its own failed attempts, leading to improved robustness without introducing distributional mismatch.

 To preserve the prover's original problem-solving ability, we also include directly solved solutions as direct training data.
 Since the amount of direct problem solving data exceeds that of refinement data, we randomly subsample the direct training data to match the size of refinement data.

-The resulting balanced dataset is used for supervised fine-tuning (SFT) of the given prover.
+Supervised fine-tuning the prover on this collected refinement data enables it to reliably repair its own failed attempts, leading to improved robustness without introducing distributional mismatch.
+To separate the contribution of refinement learning and Claude-generated traces, discussions and ablations are included in Appendix~\ref{app:claude_discussion}.